-Date Authorized Agent Name of Organization/Ent Business Address (include Business Phone Number Authorized Agent Principal Officer Name and Square and Lot Information Federal Identification Nur Contract Number Unemployment Insurance on nber release my tax information t seeking to enter into a conti whether or not I am in comp determining my eligibility to o an authorized representative ractual relationship.
-I understa bliance with the District of Colu hief Financial Officer, Office of Tax a e of the District of Columbia agenc and that the information released ambia tax laws and regulations sole onship with a District of Columbia date of this authorization. y with which I am will be limited to ely for the purpose of e tax filing and payment requireme ized to verify the above informatio Signature of Authorizing Ag ent Title The penalty for making false or both, as prescribed by D.0 eed \$5,000.00, imprisonment for no ot more than 180 days, Office of Tax and Revenue, PO Box 37559, Washington, DC 20013
+Date Authorized Agent Name of Organization/Entity Business Address (include zip o Business Phone Number ode) Authorized Agent Principal Officer Name and Title Square and Lot Information Federal Identification Number Contract Number Unemployment Insurance Acco release my tax information to an a seeking to enter into a contractua whether or not I am in compliance uthorized representative of th I relationship.
+I understand th e with the District of Columbia r into a contractual relationshi inancial Officer, Office of Tax and Rev ne District of Columbia agency with w nat the information released will be li nax laws and regulations solely for the ip with a District of Columbia agency of this authorization. which I am mited to ne purpose of iling and payment requirements of the overify the above information with t Signature of Authorizing Agent Title The penalty for making false state or both, as prescribed by D.C.
+Offi 5,000.00, imprisonment for not more than 180 days, Offi ce of Tax and Revenue, PO Box 37 559, Washington, DC 20013